-We provide a range of services to improve your wellbeing and help you reach your potential during and after your studies.
-Our services are provided in individual, group or online formats.
+We provide a range of services to improve your wellbeing and help you reach your potential during your studies.

 Our services are available to all currently enrolled Macquarie University students.